pauldmccarthy/pauldmccarthy.github.io/_posts/2023-06-08-north-wales.md

 I'm not sure how long I'll be in North Wales for, but there are definitely worse places to be, and I'm quite content for the time being.

-<sup>1</sup> All of the climbs mentioned in this post were accessed from my
+<sup>All of the climbs mentioned in this post were accessed from my
-home by foot, bicycle, or public transport.
+home by foot, bicycle, or public transport.</sup>